-The blockchain is essentially a public ledger of transactions and information that can be edited (but not copied) by all of its users.
-Think of it like a Google Drive document that is hosted by millions of computers at one time, making it completely decentralized and meaning that the transactions or values it records are always easily verifiable.
+Blockchain is essentially a public ledger of transactions and information that can be edited (but not copied) by all of its users.
+Think of it like a Google Doc that’s hosted by millions of computers at once, making it completely decentralised – which means all the transactions or values it records are easily verifiable.

 It’s still early days, but if the technology becomes more widely adopted, it could transform marketing—and even the internet itself.

-Blockchain has countless applications for marketers, including the potential to remove the middleman from transactions.
+Blockchain has countless applications for marketing, including the potential to remove the middleman from transactions.

 Let’s use digital ad placement as an example.
-At the moment, if a marketer wants to place ads on a website, most do so use Google because the search giant is trustworthy, well-known and reliable.
+At the moment, if a marketer wants to place ads on a website, most do so through Google because the search giant is trustworthy, well-known, and reliable.

-Google uses its algorithms to select a website to show your ad and pays the owner of the site accordingly.
+Google uses its algorithms to select a website to show your ads, and pays the owner of the site accordingly.

-The blockchain provides an opportunity to directly connect advertisers looking for space with websites offering it instead of going through Google.
-Sites could be verified as trustworthy by other users of the blockchain, then marketers could connect with them directly to complete a transaction, create a contract and make payment.
+Blockchain provides an opportunity to directly connect the marketers with the websites, instead of letting Google play matchmaker.
+Sites could be verified as trustworthy by other blockchain users, and marketers could connect with them directly to complete a transaction, create a contract and make payment.
 The advertiser would then be able to see the clicks they’re receiving, the transaction would be recorded and verified, and the website owner would be paid directly.

 Provide transparency and build trust

-This can be done by recording the supply chain in the blockchain, allowing users to see exactly where your products are really coming from.
-This was recently successfully attempted by Walmart to show the origins of their food products.
+As the whole supply chain is recorded, users can access it and see where their products are really coming from.
+Walmart recently used this method to show the origins of their food products, to great success.

 We’ve discussed just two potential uses for blockchain technology in marketing and PR, but there are thousands more.
-As technology develops and becomes widely adopted, smart marketers should consider ways that they can use it to streamline and improve their offerings.
-If nothing else, businesses adopting this technology early will certainly be viewed as forward-thinking and innovative.
+As modern technologies like blockchain, AI, and AR and VR develop and becomes widely adopted, smart marketers should consider ways that they can use them to streamline and improve their offerings.